fcas/scikit-learn-tutorial/_sources/supervised_learning.txt

 .. topic:: **Different algorithms for a same problem**

     Different algorithms can be used to solve the same mathematical problem.
-For instance the `Lasso` object in the `scikits.learn` solves the lasso regression using a *coordinate descent* method, that is efficient on large datasets.
-However, the `scikits.learn` also provides the `LassoLARS` object, using the *LARS* which is very efficient for problems in which the weight vector estimated is very sparse, that is problems with very few observations.
+For instance the `Lasso` object in the `scikit-learn` solves the lasso regression using a *coordinate descent* method, that is efficient on large datasets.
+However, the `scikit-learn` also provides the `LassoLARS` object, using the *LARS* which is very efficient for problems in which the weight vector estimated is very sparse, that is problems with very few observations.